david-lev/pywa/docs/source/content/errors/overview.rst

 But there are also errors that are not raised, but can be returned in a message status.

-For example, you can sometimes send a invalid media (unsupported file type, too big file, invalid url, etc.), you won't get an exception, but you will get :class:`~pywa.types.message_status.MessageStatus` on :class:`~pywa.types.message_status.MessageStatusType.FAILED` status with .error attribute with value of :class:`~pywa.errors.MediaUploadError`.
+For example, you can sometimes try to :meth:`~pywa.client.WhatsApp.send_message` to a user that the last time you sent a message to him was less than 24 hours ago, if this message is not a :class:`~pywa.types.template.Template` message, you will not get an exception, but you will get :class:`~pywa.types.message_status.MessageStatus` on :class:`~pywa.types.message_status.MessageStatusType.FAILED` status with .error attribute with value of :class:`~pywa.errors.ReEngagementMessage`.

+The same goes for media messages: if you try to send a invalid media (unsupported file type, too big file, invalid url, etc.), You will not get the exception, when you try to send the message, but in the message status error attribute (:class:`~pywa.errors.MediaUploadError`).

 That's why it's important to always register a handler for failed status messages, so you can know when a message failed to send: